 According to the Centers for Disease Control and Prevention:

 In 2010, more than one third of children and adolescents were overweight or obese.

 These children also have all the risk factors that adult obesity brings:

 - Bone and Joint issues

-They are also more likely to become obese adults and what really breaks my heart are the social and psychological problems which can contribute to depression and low self-esteem.
+They are also more likely to become obese adults with potential social and psychological problems leading to depression and low self-esteem.

 Here are 6 fun ideas to get your family moving, get healthier, and create a stronger bond:

 Wednesday, September 25, 2013